berke-bakar/AstCreator4j/README.md

 `-d/--directory` Path to a directory that includes .java file(s).
 Cannot be used together with -f/--file option.

 `-o/--outputDir` (Optional) Path to write generated AST JSON files.
 If not given, directory given by -f or -d will be used.

+`-help/--help` Prints the help text.
+Explanation of the arguments can be found here.

+# Output Modification

+You can customize your output graph by modifying `config.properties` file under `src/main/java/resources`.

+This file is read when generating the ASTs.
+You can change the shape and color of each visited node.
+Height and width of the output can also be changed from here.
+If you do not want to fill nodes you can turn it off from here as well (simply change `output.fillNodes` to `false`).
+If you want more details about the node you can also configure that by changing `output.detailed` to `true`.

+By default, output PNG is 224x224, because ResNet50 accepts this image size.

+*IMPORTANT:* Do not forget to recompile your project after changing the properties file, or you can simply change the properties file in `build/install/AstCreator4j/bin`.